Momentum Hunter LLC

 The Setup: I waited for elite stocks to pull back and "bounce" off the 50-day Simple Moving Average (SMA).

-The Logic: The 50 SMA is the institutional line of demarcation.
-If the "big money" is defending that line, I want to be right there with them.2008: The Bear Market Reality CheckConfident from my 2007 success, I retired from plastering to trade full-time in 2008.
+2008: The Bear Market Reality CheckConfident from my 2007 success, I retired from plastering to trade full-time in 2008.
 I signed up for a day trading futures course from RS of Houston, which was marketed as "The last trading course you'll ever need."
 Then, the subprime financial collapse arrived.

 I spent 2008 watching the market devour accounts.
 I was learning a complex futures methodology involving four moving averages and weekly pivot points.
 I was mentored by two opposites: